 Instructors are listed ALPHABETICALLY by FIRST NAME.
 Not all are teaching this year, but many created our “on-demand” videos so you can still learn from them.

-Instructor: Aaron Fauteaux
+Instructor: Aaron Fauteux

-Instructor: Courtney Spoiala (Class dates TBA)
+Instructor: Courtney Spoiala (Summer 2022)

-Instructor: Demetre Kalmantis
+Instructor: Demetre Kalmantis (Summer 2022)

 Demetre Kalmantis is a filmmaker based in Windsor, Ontario.
 He has been making home movies since he was 13 and had one of his films accepted into the Windsor International Film Festival at the age of 15.
 Also at the age of 15, he attended the Film Camp for Kids and Youth, which inspired him to pursue a career in film.
 He now studies Communication, Media and Film at the University of Windsor.
 This will be Demetre’s third year as an instructor at the Film Camp for Kids and Youth.